Samuel Forsyth (Methodist)

 Samuel "Sam" Forsyth OBE (1 May 1881 – 24 August 1960) was a Methodist minister and social worker in South Australia.

 Life

-He was born in Aghyaran near Castlederg, County Tyrone, Northern Ireland, a son of devout Methodists, and at age 15 apprenticed to a draper.
-He migrated to Australia in 1901, staying for four months with an uncle who was father of Major General John Forsyth, then moved to Melbourne, where he had secured a position with Foy and Gibson.
+Born in Aghyaran near Castlederg, County Tyrone, Northern Ireland, Forsyth was raised in a devout Methodist family.
+At the age of 15, he began an apprenticeship as a draper.
+In 1901, he migrated to Australia and initially stayed with an uncle, who was the father of Major General John Forsyth.
+He later moved to Melbourne and secured a position with Foy and Gibson.
 He left for New Zealand, where he worked for a year at Wellington.